tabburn/richmond-va-weather-forecast/README.md

 ![richmond va skyline](https://github.com/tabburn/richmond-va-weather-forecast/blob/main/resources/richmond_hero.jpg)

-# Richmond, Virginia Weather Forecast Using Ridge Regression
+# Richmond Weather Forecast Using Ridge Regression
 This analysis uses a unique [dataset](https://github.com/tabburn/richmond-va-weather-forecast/blob/main/resources/weather.csv) that was acquired from the National Oceanic and Atmospheric Administration (NOAA) [database](https://www.ncdc.noaa.gov/cdo-web/search).
 I did my analysis for Richmond, Virginia near where I live, but you can pull a different dataset from the NOAA database for a local area near you.

 ## Table of Contents